How weather affects flies and mosquitoes

 Extreme cold

 Just like everything else, each creature has its breaking point with cold.
-Water solidifies at 32 degrees Fahrenheit, and similarly, every bug has a threshold too.
+Water solidifies at 32 degrees Fahrenheit, and similarly, each insect species has its cold tolerance threshold.
 While some insects can hibernate and reemerge as temperatures warm, others aren’t so lucky.

 Flies struggle with cold weather.
 As temperatures plummet, adult flies typically perish, but their eggs can endure if shielded from the harsh conditions.
 These eggs continue to develop through their life stages and overwinter as pupae.
 This cycle ensures the emergence of a new generation of flies with the arrival of spring.

 Mosquitoes are remarkably resilient to cold.
-While some may perish as temperatures drop, many survive by hibernating.
-Remarkably, some mosquito larvae can hibernate in the water where their eggs were laid.
-These eggs hatch in the fall, and the larvae sink to the bottom, enduring the winter to emerge in the warmer months of spring or summer.
+While some may perish as temperatures drop, many survive by hibernating in sheltered spaces such as basements, hollow logs, tree bark and animal burrows.
+Remarkably, some mosquito larvae can hibernate in the water where their eggs were laid—sinking to the bottom and enduring the winter to emerge in the warmer months of spring or summer.

 Year after year, the cycle continues, constantly renewing the threat of insect invasions in your home.
 With each new generation of flies and mosquitoes, the question isn't just why they return, but how you can effectively eliminate them from your living space.